 But what is a leaseback transaction used for, and what are the advantages of choosing it over other options?

-The 101: What Is a Sale-Leaseback and What Can It Do?
+What Is a Sale-Leaseback and What Can It Do?

 A leaseback, or a sale-leaseback in real estate circles, is a financial option for commercial and residential property owners:

 - In the commercial sphere, a leaseback provides immediate income to investors while helping businesses gain access to capital.